Church of England: Membership

 Due to the Church of England's status as the established church, in general, anyone may be married, have their children baptised or their funeral held in their local parish church, regardless of whether they are baptised or regular churchgoers.
 In 2017, research found that 20% of children continue to be baptised in the Church of England.
-According to the church's data, around 8 million people attended services, including special services and carols, during the Advent and Christmas season.
-Including special events, about 35% of the population, or "more than a third of adults in the country go to church at some point during the Christmas season, if only for choral concerts or nativity plays."

-Between 1890 and 2001, churchgoing in the United Kingdom declined steadily.
-In the years 1968 to 1999, Anglican Sunday church attendances almost halved, from 3.5 per cent of the population to 1.9 per cent.
-By 2014, Sunday church attendances had declined further to 1.4 per cent of the population.
-One study published in 2008 suggested that if current trends continued, Sunday attendances could fall to 350,000 in 2030 and 87,800 in 2050.
+Research published in 2022 showed that the large number of people baptised in the Church of England is due to the state church's "quasi-ethnic dimension, whereby the large numbers of the English population have been baptized (sic) Anglican, even though they otherwise engage minimally with the church or Christian faith.
+The C of E’s nominal membership is 24 million, but its...Sunday attendance was a small fraction of that figure."

 The Church of England releases an annual publication, Statistics for Mission, detailing numerous criteria relating to participation with the church.
 Below is a snapshot of several key metrics from every five years since 2001 (2022 has been used in place of 2021 to avoid the impact of Covid restrictions).
-Since 2021, Sunday church attendance has increased, although not to pre-pandemic levels.